Building 15, Room 3201

 Honorable Mention Winners

-Apart from above winners, two other posters received special recognition for the best innovative and real world application projects.
-The best innovative project was selected by Raymond McDermott and Mike Potts from Feature23, and the best real world application project poster was selected by Sam Perone from Merrill Lynch.
+Apart from above winners, three other posters received special recognition for the best innovative, investor, and real world application projects.
+The best investor project was selected by Billy Meadow from LocatorX, best innovative project was selected by Tom Wissnik from Lockheed Martin (retired), and the best real world application project poster was selected by Steven Musick from Greenshades.

 Students and Faculty from following courses and research projects will be presenting their work at the symposium.

 Fall 2015 SoC Symposium

 Spring 2015 SoC Symposium

 Fall 2012 SoC Student Symposium

 Spring 2012 SoC Student Symposium

 Copyright © 2018 University of North Florida1 UNF Drive | Jacksonville, FL 32224 | Phone: (904) 620-1000

 Regulations | Consumer InformationWebsite Accessibility |